Licensed Lay Ministers (LLMs) are lay people who come from all walks of life

 In addition to preaching and leading worship LLMs may:

-• Exercise a caring ministry in their communities, including workplace.
+- exercise a caring ministry in their communities, including their workplace,

 LLMs also find many informal ways of ministering by their presence, witness and listening at their places of work, at home, among neighbours and in their local communities.